aang81a/my-it-support-portfolio/ABOUT-ME.md

 - **User-First Mindset:** I prioritize active listening and clear communication to ensure users feel heard and supported.
 - **Efficiency through Documentation:** I believe that good documentation is the key to a fast helpdesk.
 I enjoy creating clear "How-To" guides to empower users and help my team.
-- **Proactive Problem Solving:** I'm always looking for ways to streamline repetitive tasks so I can spend more time helping people with complex issues.
+- **Proactive Problem Solving:** I'm always looking for ways to streamline repetitive tasks so I can spend more time helping people with their issues.

 ---